MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     When you have finished configuring the permissions, click **OK**.

     This grouping of settings creates a custom template for the Azure Rights Management service.
 These templates can be used with applications and services that integrate with Azure Rights Management.
 For information about how computers and services download and refresh these templates, see [Refreshing templates for users and services](refresh-templates.md).

+9. If you selected **Select a predefined template** for **Azure (cloud key)**, click the drop-down box and select the [template](../deploy-use/configure-policy-templates.md) that you want to use to protect documents and emails with this label.
+You do not see archived templates or templates that are already selected for another label.

+    If you select a **departmental template**, or if you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment):

+    - Users who are outside the configured scope of the template or who are excluded from applying Azure Rights Management protection will still see the label but cannot apply it.
+If they select the label, they see the following message: **Azure Information Protection cannot apply this label.
+If this problem persists, contact your administrator.**

+        Note that all published templates are always shown, even if you are configuring a scoped policy.
+For example, you are configuring a scoped policy for the Marketing group.
+The templates that you can select are not restricted to templates that are scoped to the Marketing group and it's possible to select a departmental template that your selected users cannot use.
+For ease of configuration and to minimize troubleshooting, consider naming the departmental template to match the label in your scoped policy.

 10. If you selected **HYOK (AD RMS)**, select either **Set AD RMS templates details** or **Set user defined permissions (Preview)**, and then specify the licensing URL of your AD RMS cluster.